AntoniosKokiantonis/AntoniosKokiantonis/README.md

 - 👋 Hi, I’m @AntoniosKokiantonis
-- 👀 I’m interested in Data science
+- 👀 Programming and Data Analysis
-- 🌱 I’m working in Python , SQL and whatever is related to data analysis
+- 🌱 I’m a Power Platform Developer and Business Analyst in Chrisons Co Ltd
-- 💞️ I’m looking to collaborate on Data driven projects
+- 💞️